jalbalah/PyCpp/README.md

 - g++ compiler suite (cygwin, mingw, etc.)
 - python

+Put your scripts into the "yourcode" directory.

 See lessons for example code that is tested to compile and run.
-To do the same:
+Then run:
 ```bash
 python build.py
 ```